US Cash Products-Harbor gasoline up on refinery outage

 HOUSTON, Oct 11 Prompt gasoline differentials

-on news of a key unit outage at a regional refinery in the
+Tuesday on news of a key unit outage at a regional refinery in

 Sunoco Inc (SUN.N) on Tuesday shut a gasoline-making fluid